Ch0wW/docker-hlds-won2-1016/README.md

     command:
       - -port 27015 -game cstrk61 +map de_dust +maxplayers 16
     security_opt:
-      - no-new-privileges:true
+      - no-new-privileges:1
 ```

-Once done, just execute `docker-compose up` to make sure everything works as intended, and you should be good to go.
+Once done, just execute `docker compose up` to make sure everything works as intended, and you should be good to go.

-If you need to rebuild the image (to add a few additional things for instance), just type `docker-compose build` and you should be good to go.
+If you need to rebuild the image (to add a few additional things for instance), just type `docker compose build` and you should be good to go.

 ### Customisation
 Simply go to the `config` folder, and modify the required folders you wish.